arunav-bhattacharya/learning-kotlin/README.md

 ### 8.f.
 Built-in Standard Delegates in Kotlin

 - **`lazy`** :
     - Deferring creation of objects or executing computations until the time the result is truly needed.
 The `lazy` function takes as argument a lambda expression that will perform the computation, but only on demand and not eagerly or immediately.
+    - The `lazy` function by default synchronizes the execution of the lambda expression so that at most one thread can execute it.

 - **`observable`** :
     - This is useful to observe or monitor changes to the value of a property.
     - The singleton object `kotlin.properties.Delegates` has an `observable()` convenience function to create a `ReadWriteProperty` delegate that will intercept any change to the variable or property it’s associated with.
 When a change occurs, the delegate will call an event handler you register with the `observable()` function.
-    - The event handler receives three parameters of type `KProperty` which hold the metadata about the property, the old value, and the new value.
+    - The event handler receives three parameters - type `KProperty` which hold the metadata about the property, the old value, and the new value.
 It doesn’t return anything, i.e., it’s a `Unit` or `void` function.

 - **`vetoable`** :
-    - Is used to reject changes to properties based on some rules or business logic.
-    - Unlike the handler registered with observable, whose return type is `Unit`, the handler we register with `vetoable` returns a `Boolean` result.
+    - Unlike the handler registered with `observable`, whose return type is `Unit`, the handler we register with `vetoable` returns a `Boolean` result.
     - A return value of `true` means a favorable nod to accept the change; `false` means reject.
 The change is discarded if we reject.
+    - Is used to reject changes to properties based on some rules or business logic.

 <br/>
 <br/>